Guar Gum Explained: The Science and Everyday Uses of This Natural Fibre

 Outside nutrition, guar gum’s thickening power makes it one of the most versatile natural polymers used today.
 Its unique gelling and binding properties give structure to:

-• Food & beverage: ice cream, yoghurt, sauces, soups, smoothies, gluten-free baking and plant-based milks.
+- Food & beverage: ice cream, yoghurt, sauces, soups, smoothies, gluten-free baking and plant-based milks.

-• Personal care: shampoos, lotions, and toothpaste, where it stabilises emulsions.
+- Personal care: shampoos, lotions and toothpaste, where it stabilises emulsions.

-• Industrial uses: textiles, paper coating, and the oil and gas industry (as a friction reducer in drilling fluids).
+- Industrial uses: textiles, paper coating and the oil and gas industry (as a friction reducer in drilling fluids).

-Because guar gum comes from a renewable legume crop, it’s also valued as a sustainable alternative to synthetic stabilisers.
+Because guar gum comes from a renewable legume crop, it’s also valued as a sustainable alternative to some synthetic stabilisers.

 Potential Health Benefits Supported by Research